-- 1. Sachem Legislative Committee

-- 2. Sachem Citizens' Advisory Audit Committee

-- 3. Sachem Budget Advisory Committee

-- 4. Sachem Policy Committee
+- 1. Sachem Legislative Committee No update - 2.
+Sachem Citizens' Advisory Audit Committee Will meet again in the spring. - 3.
+Sachem Budget Advisory Committee Still looking for members.
+Contact the District Clerk for more information or an application. - 4.
+Sachem Policy Committee Met this week.
+The committee is continuing to examine and update district policies.